yinghli/azure-vpn-csr1000v/README.md

       Origin IGP, localpref 100, valid, external, multipath, best rx pathid: 0, tx pathid: 0x0
 ```
-If we wants to select one of them as primary path and the other as secondary path, we can setup weight or local preference to influence the inbound route selection.
-This will influence outbound traffic. <br>
+If we wants to select one of them as primary path and the other as secondary path, we can setup weight or local preference attribute to influence the inbound route selection.
+BGP inbound route will influence outbound traffic. <br>
-If we wants to use Weight, setup ```neighbor 10.2.1.254 weight 500``` to select BJ (65001) as the primary path for network 10.6.0.0/16.<br>
+If we wants to use Weight, setup ```neighbor 10.2.1.254 weight 500``` to select China North (65001) as the primary path for network 10.6.0.0/16.<br>
 From the output, we can see that local route already choose weight 500 route as best.
 ```
 CSR1000vOnPrem#show ip bgp 10.6.0.0/16